Linfield respond with win as Crusaders go second

 Crues win despite missing two penalties

-Goalkeeepr Dwayne Nelson saved two penalties for 10-man Dungannon at Stangmore Park but could not prevent Crusaders winning 2-0 and going second.
+Goalkeeper Dwayne Nelson saved two penalties for 10-man Dungannon at Stangmore Park, but could not prevent Crusaders winning 2-0 and going second.

 Stephen Baxter's side made the perfect start when Philip Lowry netted his eighth goal of the season after just 26 seconds, heading in McCauley Snelgrove's left-wing cross after hesitancy in the Dungannon defence.

-Things got worse for Dungannon after 19 minutes when Adam Lecky robbed Nelson of possession before being brought down by Michael Ruddy.
+Things got worse for the Swifts after 19 minutes when Adam Lecky robbed Nelson of possession before being brought down by Michael Ruddy.
 Referee Tony Clarke brandished a red card for Ruddy, but Nelson saved Lecky's spot kick.

 Three minutes into the second half, Crusaders added a second when Chris Hegarty headed a free-kick back across goal and Swifts' defender Cahal McGinty could only deflect the ball past his own keeper as he tried to hold off Daniel Larmour.

-Crusaders were presented with another chance to increase the lead from the penalty spot when Ethan McGee was penalised for a shirt pull on Jonny McMurray, but for the second time in the game Nelson produced a diving save, this time denying Jarlath O'Rourke.
+Crusaders were presented with another chance to increase their lead from the penalty spot when Ethan McGee was penalised for a shirt pull on Jonny McMurray, but for the second time in the game Nelson produced a diving save, this time denying Jarlath O'Rourke.

-Dungannon rarely threatened the Crusaders' goal and never looked like adding to their points total today, but the Crues move above Larne on goal difference into second spot.
+Dungannon rarely threatened the Crusaders' goal and never looked like adding to their points total, but the Crues move above Larne on goal difference into second spot.